 We rarely make decisions in a vacuum, and hiring is no exception.
 However, we must acknowledge how we can be psychologically swayed to prefer one candidate over another.
 By keeping things fair and objective, leaders stand the best possible chance of hiring the right person for the job - an outcome that everyone can agree on.

 Applied is the essential platform for fairer hiring.
-Purpose-built to make hiring ethical and predictive, our hiring platform uses anonymised applications and skills-based assessments within the applicant tracking and applicant screening process to improve diversity and identify the best talent.
+Purpose-built to make hiring ethical and predictive, our hiring platform offers uses anonymised applications and skills-based assessments within the applicant tracking and applicant screening process to improve diversity and identify the best talent.